Jyoti-Chaurasia/Jyoti-Chaurasia/README.md

 # Hello folks!👋

-My name is Jyoti Chaurasia.
-I am a final year student at GL BAJAJ Greater Noida pursuing Btech in CSE-AIML.
+My name is Jyoti Chaurasia and I am a final year student at GL BAJAJ Greater Noida pursuing Btech in CSE-AIML.

 ## &#x270d; In Top 5 finalists of Netapp Women Innovathon || Selected for the JP Morgan Chase & Co Code For Good Hackathon